asv02/Metro-App/README.md

 # Metro-App

+NOTE: Please create a new Executable file for your convenience.

 A metro app that helps you to get the shortest path between stations,information about tickets etc.

 This application need to install and setup the SDL2 library first.
 So to download it